Ravi0529/agla-show/README.md

-## AglaShow 🎬 — BookMyShow-style ticketing app
+## AglaShow — Ticket Booking App

 AglaShow is a full‑stack movie ticket booking app with **OTP auth**, **movie listings**, **showtimes**, **seat selection with locking**, and **Razorpay payments**.

-It’s built with a modern TypeScript stack (React + Node/Express) and designed with a clean **white/red BookMyShow-like UI**.
+It’s built with a modern TypeScript stack (React + Node/Express) and designed with a clean UI.

 ---